fransarubbi/MemoLeds/README.md

 # MemoLeds
 Memory game implemented in ESP32 with 4 LEDs and 5 buttons.
+Each LED has an assigned button, the fifth button is to confirm the sequence.
+There are 10 difficulty levels at most; on the first level, the sequence is 2 LEDs; for the next level, 4 are lit, and so on up to level 10, which consists of a sequence of 20 LEDs.
+Two buffers are used, one for the LEDs and one for the buttons, to verify if the sequences correspond.
+If correct, the level increases; otherwise, the game ends in an error.
+It is recommended to view the state diagram for a better understanding of the software.